Skip to main content

 How this pattern works

-Single address
+Single address details

 • If required, include a checkbox for United States military base address.
-Under the additional information component, there should be an explanation: U.S. military bases are considered a domestic address and a part of the United States.
-When the checkbox is checked, the country select box becomes disabled.
+Under the additional information component, there should be an explanation:

 • Street address Line 3 can be omitted.
 Sometimes partner databases do not support a third line of address.

-Multiple addresses: Mailing and Home addresses
+Multiple addresses: Mailing and Home addresses details

 Follow this guidance when asking for both mailing and home addresses.
 In some forms, we ask for both addresses because some veterans live in different homes depending on the time of year.